Client profile

 Disadvantages of joining an insurance panel

-On the flip side, getting credentialed and joining an insurance panel means you won’t receive reimbursement unless you submit claims with accurate medical codes.
+On the flip side, getting credentialed and joining an insurance panel for therapists means you won’t receive reimbursement unless you submit claims with accurate medical codes.
+This can require your time and attention, which are likely already in high demand.

-Robust HIPAA-compliant billing software such as the options included SimplePractice EHR practice management software, helps maximize efficiency, however you’ll still need to address denials and respond to payer audits.
+Robust HIPAA-compliant billing software, such as the options included SimplePractice EHR practice management software, helps maximize efficiency, however you’ll still need to address denials and respond to payer audits.

 “You’ll likely have to see fewer clients every week if you want to stay on top of insurance reimbursements,” O’Hare says.